We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 We can't just now say, oh, okay, well, here it is back.

-And he's the reason is the White House is just reacting to one broken promise by imposing a much larger and harmful one.
+And the reason is the White House is just reacting to one broken promise by imposing a much larger and harmful one.

-The original promise to the insurers, the insurance companies was that if they priced their policies fairly, that the regime would deliver a broad pool of uninsured that were mandated to buy.
+And the original promise to the insurers, not the insured, the original promise to the insurers, the insurance companies, was that if they priced their policies fairly, that the regime would deliver a broad pool of uninsured that were mandated to buy.

 These idiots thought that they were guaranteed 30 million new customers.